-The mythical karajishi are known as lions in China, where there are no naturally occurring lions.
+Karajishi are from the ancient Orient and became known as lions in China, where there are no naturally occurring lions.
 They are considered to be the king of a hundred animals and, because of their intrepid nature, became a popular symbol of the samurai.
 In Japan, they ward off evil and are symbols of protection.
-Botan, or peonies, represents feminine beauty and are called the king of a hundred flowers.
+Botan, or peony, represents feminine beauty and is said to be the king of a hundred flowers.
+Thus the pairing of the king of the beasts and the king of the flowers is significant and well-matched.
 The safe haven and favored nest of the karajishi is said to be under the botan flowers.
-Karajishi have one weakness, which is a parasitic insect that burrows in their skin and eventually kills them.
-The dewdrop of the botan is said to kill these insects.
+Karajishi have one weakness, a parasitic insect that burrows in their skin and eventually kills them.
+However the dewdrop of the botan is said to kill these insects, making the Karajishi and Botan symbiotic.